Frequently Asked Questions...

 Q: How are dental, vision and excess major medical benefits paid for in retirement?

-A: Starting with July of 2010, retirees will be billed by Preferred Group for the following calendar year.
-Retirees may opt to pay a portion of their bill at this time (or none at all).
+A: Starting with July of 2010, eligible retirees will be billed by Preferred Group for the following calendar year.
+Eligible retirees may opt to pay a portion of their bill at this time (or none at all).
 In November, a second billing will come from Preferred Group and the remaining balance plus any increases will be due by December 31st.

 Q: What rules govern benefits (dental, vision, excess major medical) during retirement?